jettro/semi-website/_guides/weaviate/current/schema.md

     bornIn
 ```

+### Weaviate Schema versus Ontology

+Because Weaviate uses the [Contextionary](.#about-the-contextionary) to index data.
+The use of the schema becomes fuzzy.
+Meaning that a reference formatted like this: `{Class} {property} {value}` (e.g., `a Company with the name Apple`) is semantically similar to `a Business with the label Apple Inc.`

+Within Weaviate, the schema is _only_ used to define the query and explore syntax.

 ## Property Types

 When creating a property, Weaviate needs to know what type of data you will give it.
 Weaviate accepts the following types: